-Much of any subdivision development in Parcel 1 is a transfer of existing population from within Meridian and did not result from real Meridian growth.
-In fact, Mr. Gouras testified that most of the development occurring in the area resulted from investments made by the Town of Marion, not by Meridian.
+Much of any subdivision development in the PAA is a transfer of existing population from within Meridian and did not result from real Meridian growth.
+In fact, Mr. Gouras testified that most of the development occurring in the northern annexation area resulted from investments made by the Town of Marion, not by Meridian.
 Tr.
 1293-94.
-It bears repeating that there is no evidence - none - of infrastructure investment by Meridian in any portion of Parcel 1.
+It bears repeating that there is no evidence - none - of infrastructure investment by Meridian in any portion of the PAA, with the possible exception of Parcel 4.

-8. Meridian Has Not Extended Utility Services Into Parcel 1.
+8. Meridian Has Not Extended Utility Services Into the PAA.

 In Jackson, 388 So.
 2d at 156, this Court agreed with the chancellor's finding that Ridgeland's extension of utilities into the PAA served as one indicator that the PAA was in the city's path of growth.
-Meridian presented no evidence of the extension of its utility services to residents of Parcel 1.
+Meridian presented no evidence of the extension of its utility services to residents of the PAA.

 This Court has held that the most important factors to consider when addressing the reasonableness of a given path of growth are "the adjacency of the proposed annexation area to the City, accessibility of the proposed annexation area by City streets, and spillover of urban development into the proposed annexation area."
 See In the Matter of the Enlargement and Extension of the Boundaries of the City of Macon, 854 So.
 2d 1029, 1037 (Miss.
 2003).
 As demonstrated above, of these factors, only adjacency arguably weighs in favor of this annexation.
-The combination of the two additional factors, along with the other factors discussed above, clearly demonstrates that the City of Meridian has not met its burden of proving that Parcel 1 is within the City's path of growth.
+The combination of the two additional factors, along with the other factors discussed above, clearly demonstrates that the City of Meridian has not met its burden of proving that the PAA is within the City's path of growth.
 In fact, Meridian has failed to demonstrate that a city that is not growing can have a path of growth.

-C. Health Hazards in Parcel 1 Do Not Warrant Annexation.
+C. Health Hazards in the PAA Do Not Warrant Annexation.9

 With regard to this indicium, the Chancellor placed great weight on sewage disposal problems within the PAA, specifically citing to the testimony of "[r]epresentatives of the Mississippi State Department of Health."
-While these conditions do exist within other portions of the PAA, it is noteworthy that they are not prevalent in Parcel 1, particularly in the Eagle Pointe Area, and in other subdivisions which have sewage treatment facilities.
+While these conditions do exist within the PAA, it is noteworthy that they are not prevalent in Parcel 1, particularly in the Eagle Pointe Area, and in other subdivisions which have sewage treatment facilities.
 Tr.
 1314-15.
-In addition, these conditions are not widespread in the portion of Parcel 1 immediately north of Marion which receives sewer services from Marion.
+In addition, these conditions are not widespread in the area immediately north of Marion which receives sewer services from Marion.
 Tr.
 966-67.
 The fact is, the evidence is undisputed that the health department has received no complaints - none - concerning health hazards resulting from septic tank problems in any portion of the PAA.
 Tr.
 526, 1314.
 Despite the fact that a health department representative toured the PAA in order to "make a case" for the need for municipal sewer services, there is no evidence of any problem severe enough to bring the health department to take corrective action.
 Id.
-Considering the fact that the most populated areas of Parcel 1 have their own sewage treatment provider and/or have their sewage collected by Marion, the Chancellor was manifestly wrong in his determination that there are "widespread"
+Considering the fact that the most populated areas of the PAA have their own sewage treatment provider and/or have their sewage collected by Marion, the Chancellor was manifestly wrong in his determination that there are "widespread failures" of septic tanks within the PAA.
+Pl.
+425. In addition, it is clear that this determination is not supported by substantial and credible evidence.